codeallyio/CodeAllyTeams/README.md

 Liveshare toolkit for strove.io.

-Note: This extension is required for liveshare to work properly when usinn
+Note: This extension is required for liveshare to work properly inside strove.io.
+It will not work outside of the platform.